2023 Best Allied Health Services Associate Degree Schools in Pennsylvania

 Medical Assisting majors at LCCC take out an average of $20,094 in student loans while working on their Associate Degree.

-Mercyhurst University ranked #9 on this year’s Best Allied Health Services Associate Degree Schools in Pennsylvania list.
+Mercyhurst University did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
+It came in at #9 on the list.
 Located in the small city of Erie, Mercyhurst is a private not-for-profit college with a small student population.

 After completing their Associate Degree, medical assisting graduates from Mercyhurst carry an average student debtload of $28,732.

-Full Allied Health & Medical Assisting Services at Mercyhurst University Report
+Full Allied Health & Medical Assisting Services at California University of Pennsylvania Report

-Explore all the Best Allied Health & Medical Assisting Services Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Allied Health & Medical Assisting Services Colleges in the Middle Atlantic Area or other specific states within that region.

 One of 30 majors within the area of study, allied health and medical assisting services has other similar majors worth exploring.